 Our common stock has traded on the NASDAQ Capital Market under the symbol "HTBX" since July 29, 2013.
 Prior to that time, there was no public market for our common stock.
-The following table states the range of the high and low sales prices of our common stock for the year ended December 31, 2016, and the year ended December 31, 2017 and the first fiscal quarter of 2018, through March 28, 2018 (as adjusted to reflect the one-for-ten reverse stock split effective January 19, 2018).
+The following table states the range of the high and low sales prices of our common stock for the year ended December 31, 2016, and the year ended December 31, 2017 and the first fiscal quarter of 2018 (as adjusted to reflect the one-for-ten reverse stock split effective January 19, 2018).
 These quotations represent inter-dealer prices, without retail mark-up, markdown, or commission, and may not represent actual transactions.
-The last price of our common stock as reported on the NASDAQ on March 28, 2018 was \$1.71 per share.
-As of March 28, 2018, there were approximately 70 stockholders of record of our common stock.
+The last price of our common stock as reported on the NASDAQ on May 1, 2018 was \$4.17 per share.
+As of May 1, 2018, there were approximately 70 stockholders of record of our common stock.
 This number does not include beneficial owners from whom shares are held by nominees in street name.